bo-yang/bo-yang.github.io/_posts/2014-04-30-fisher-vector-in-action-recognition.md

 ### Results

-The action recognition accuracy of all the 101 actions was 77.95% when using above pipeline.
+The action recognition accuracy of all the 101 actions was 77.95% when using above pipeline and STIP features.
 And the confusion matrix is shown in Figure 3.

 ![Figure 3.
 Confusion matrix of all the 101 actions with STIP features.]({{ site.url }}/assets/images/confusionmat_101.png)

 The mean accurary of the fist 10 actions with DTF features was 90.6%, while the STIP was only 84.32%.
-The mean accuracy of the whole UCF 101 data(train/test list 1) was around 85%, about 8% higher than using BOV representation(internal test).
-And the best result I got with the ISA network on UCF 101 was only 58% last year.
+The mean accuracy of the whole UCF 101 data(train/test list 1) was around 85% using DTF features, about 8% higher than using BOV representations(internal test).
+And the best result I got with the ISA neural network on UCF 101 was only 58% in November, 2013.

 ### Conclusion